antoniocapizzi95/padel-booking/README.md

 In the repository's root folder, you will find a "postman" directory that contains a Postman collection.
 This collection allows you to test the project locally.

+## Testing

+Some unit tests have been developed for methods with logic.

+To run automated tests (developer with Jest), use the following command:

+    npm run test

 ## Endpoints

 - **POST /auth/login**: Returns a JWT token to be used in the Authorization header for other endpoints.